This What Happens When You Have The Kardashians As Your Role Model – Bella Thorne Nipple Piercing Rumor Is True! Sad!

 “I wanted to get the piercing for SO long before Kylie.
 She did hers and then everyone thought I copied her, but I swear I had the idea first :)” Kendall confessed on her app.

-But as much as the Bella Thorne nipple piercing news are real, the actress has not offered any evidence that she has already had one.
+But as much as the Bella Thorne nipple piercing news is real, the actress has not offered any evidence that she has already had one.
 It could be because social media policies prohibit full nudity, a thing which must inconvenience her greatly!

 Bella in the buff